 By 1905, the library contained over 1000 choice volumes and Mrs. Mary L. Wakefield was the librarian.
 It was situated in a room in the Dr. Van Wart building were it stayed until 1947.
 In 1947, the library moved to the Sunday School room of the Congregational Church.
 A corporation was formed in 1950 enabling the trustees to buy the so called American Peat building on Main Street.
 This building is three doors down from our present location.
 In 1973, the Board of Trustees of Cherryfield Academy offered the Academy building to the town for a central Town Office location.
 Provisions attached to the offer were that if the town accepted the offer, the Public Library would have a room in the building.
 The library remained in the Academy building until January 2006 when we moved into our present location at 35 Main Street.

-We now have over 8000 books, audio books, DVDs, and 6 computers with internet access.
+We now have over 9000 books, audio books, DVDs, computers with internet access, and 24/7 password free WiFi.
 The future looks very bright for the Cherryfield Free Public Library.

 A more detailed history is available at the Cherryfield Free Public Library for anyone who may be interested in it.

 Material for this history was taken from the following: